MarufZak/study-logs/understanding-linux-kernel/README.md

 There is `copy_process` function used inside `do_fork` syscall that does most of the job of `do_fork`.
 It allocates memory for new `task_struct`.
 It clones parent’s CPU registers, open file descriptors, and process memory if corresponding flag is specified.
 Assigns a PID for the process, and attaches process it to the scheduler.
 It also perform some security checks in parent `rlim` fields.
 Terminates by returning child’s process descriptor pointer.

 In simple words, clone function has some other function invokations inside with some params specified.

+### destroying process

+When process ends up its execution, its resources should be released so it doesn’t take unnecessary space.
+C compiler always puts `exit()` syscall at the end of the program.

+In Linux there are 2 syscalls to terminate user mode application: `exit_group()` , which terminates the whole multithreaded application, invoked by `exit()` syscall, and `_exit()` , which terminates a single process regardless of other processes in the thread group.

+In Unix, process descriptor is not removed from the memory right after the termination of process.
+It’s done so when parent process issues `wait` like syscall, which checks if process has terminated.
+That’s why **EXIT_ZOMBIE** process state is introduced.

 ## FAQ